 Health and plant yield

-Crown prince is well suited to British climates and if you keep it well watered and fed you should get four decent sized pumpkins per plant.
+Crown prince is well suited to British climates and if you keep it well watered and fed you should get 2-4 decent sized pumpkins per plant, each being over 3kg.
 Like most squash it will tend to get mildew later in the season but this doesn’t affect the fruit.
 Watering and feeding will help the plant to fight it as much as possible.
 Some people have also suggested spraying leaves with milk may help.

 Many suppliers of the F1 variety but not so many of the original variety.
 The seeds of the original if grown in isolation will breed true, the F1 will not.